RagtimeGal/quartz--encyclopedia-mysenvaria/content/Meta/Meta.md

 > [!abstract] [[Meta/Meta|Meta]]
 > This is a meta callout.
 These appear at the top of every meta page and sometimes throughout non-meta pages as short meta notes.
+>
+> *This is part of a series of meta pages explaining what the Encyclopedia Mysenvaria is, how to use it, and how to contribute.*

 Canon is the true lore of a setting which is sourced from authoritative works on the subject.
 Mysenvar's authoritative source for lore is this website—the Encyclopedia Mysenvaria.
 Non-meta pages on this site are pages which exist in the fictional canonical setting in the setting's own version of the [[Encyclopedia Mysenvaria/Arts/Literature/Non-fiction/Encyclopedia Mysenvaria|Encyclopedia Mysenvaria]].
 Meta pages are those which do not exist within the canon of Mysenvar and which provide valuable information on this website's version of the encyclopedia.